Classical Set Theory: Theory of Sets and Classes: Introduction

 This is a short introductory course to Set Theory and Category Theory, based on axioms of von Neumann--Bernays--G\"odel (briefly NBG).
 The text can be used as a base for a lecture course in Foundations of Mathematics, and contains a reasonable minimum which a good (post-graduate) student in Mathematics should know about foundations of this science.

 My aim is to give strict definitions of all set-theoretic notions and concepts that are widely used in mathematics.
-In particular, we shall introduce the sets $\IN,\IZ,\IQ,\IR$ of numbers (natural, integer, rational and real) and will prove their basic order and algebraic properties.
+In particular, we shall introduce the sets $\IN,\IZ,\IQ,\IR,\IC$ of numbers (natural, integer, rational, real, complex) and will prove their basic order and algebraic properties.
 Since the system of NBG axioms is finite and does not involve advanced logics, it is more friendly for beginners than other axiomatic set theories (like ZFC).

 The legal use of classes in NBG will allow us to discuss freely Conway's surreal numbers that form an ordered field $\mathbf{No}$, which is a proper class and hence is not ``visible'' in ZFC.
 Also the language of NBG allows to give natural definitions of some basic notions of Category Theory: category, functor, natural transformation, which is done in the last part of this book.
-120pt
+100pt

-I would like to express my thanks for the help in writing this text to: \begin{itemize} \item Pace Nielsen who motivated my interests in NBG; \item Ulyana Banakh (my daughter) who was the first reader of this text; \item Asaf Karagila for his valuable remarks concerning the Axiom of Choice; \item the participant of zoom-seminar in Classical Set Theory (Serhii Bardyla, Oleksandr Maslyuchenko, Misha Popov, Alex Ravsky and others) for many valuable comments; \item To be added. \end{itemize}
+I would like to express my thanks for the help in writing this text to: \begin{itemize} \item Pace Nielsen who motivated my interests in NBG; \item Uliana Banakh (my daughter) who was the first reader of this text; \item the participants of Zoom-seminar in Classical Set Theory (Serhii Bardyla, Oleksandr Maslyuchenko, Misha Popov, Alex Ravsky and others) for many valuable comments; \item Asaf Karagila for his valuable remarks concerning the Axiom of Choice; \item Alexandru-Andrei Bosinta, Emil Je\v r\'abek, Joel David Hamkins and Ali Enayat for their help in understanding the phenomenon of constructibility; \item Yaroslav Knyazev and Artem Gak for careful reading the manuscript and many helpful suggestions concerning the presentation; \item To be added. \end{itemize}

-110pt
+90pt